Edward S. Shapiro

-Edward S. Shapiro (born 1938) is a historian of American history and American Jewish history.
+Edward Stanford Shapiro (born 1938) is a historian of American history and American Jewish history.
 He received his BA at Georgetown University and his PhD at Harvard University.
 His doctoral dissertation was The American Distributists and the New Deal.
 Most of Shapiro's career was spent as professor of American history at Seton Hall University.
-He is the father of Marc B. Shapiro.
+He is the father of historian Marc B. Shapiro and cousin of equestrian Neal Shapiro.

 Shapiro has been a resident of West Orange, New Jersey, since 1969.